pi-star-2025/pi_star/2_sleep.md

 This falling light is the mind of Star, Earth, and human souls.
 In particular it is the deferred-3 (8 - 5) quantum matter, and the choice of this matter to:

-1. Act more like bone (like the deep earth core)
+1. Act more like bone (like the deep earth core) OR
 2. Act more like clouds (like the flower mind or fungal mind)

 The first is like falling asleep.